raxskle/MyChat-Client/README.md

 # Install dependencies
 $ npm install

-# Run the Metro
+# Run the Expo
-$ npm start
+$ npx expo start

-Create another command line terminal
+1. Install the [Expo Go](https://expo.dev/client) app on your Android phone.

+2. connect to the same wireless network as your computer.

+3. scan the QR code and run your app.

-# Start your application
+# If you want to start your application with virtual device
 $ npm run android

 That's it!